nilp0inter/gptrun/README.md

 **How is this different from Github's Copilot?
 Is that what you're thinking?** Copilot generates code that you run.
 This beauty uses GPT3 to compute the answer to each function call.

+## How is this useful?

+This can be useful for rapid prototyping of AI based systems.
+Instead of developing your own model, just mock it with GPT3.

 ## Installation
 ```console
 $ pip install git+https://github.com/nilp0inter/gptrun@main